create3000/x3d-image/README.md

 Whether tone mapping should be applied.

+### -n

+Whether to use order independent transparency rendering technique.

 ### -o *file(s)* ...

 Set output file(s).
 This can be either a PNG or JPEG file.

-### -p

-Whether to use order independent transparency rendering technique.

 ### -q *quality*